 From the Fields pane, select the Sales > Last Year Sales measure.

 Select the treemap icon to convert the chart to a treemap.

-Drag Store > Chain to the Details well to complete your treemap.
+Select Store > Chain which will add Chain to the Details well to complete your treemap.
 You can now compare last year's sales by category and chain.